Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: From -pseudo-norm to -quasi-norm minimization problem

 \subsection{The FOCUSS algorithm}

 We solve the $\ell^p$-quasi-norm optimization problem by using the \textit{Focal Underdetermined System Solver algorithm} or \verb|FOCUSS| \cite{p5}.
-Such a method is an iterative fixed-point algorithm that achieves the $\ell^p$-quasi-norm minimum by a sequence of weighted $\ell^2$-norm optimization problems for which we have a unique solution.
+This method is an iterative fixed-point algorithm that achieves the $\ell^p$-quasi-norm minimum by a sequence of weighted $\ell^2$-norm optimization problems, each having a unique solution.
 Given the solution $y_k$ at step $k$ the solution at step $k+1$ is computed as

+where $(AW_k)^{\dagger}$ is the Monroe-Penrose pseudoinverse.
+After some iterations of the algorithm we have that $y_{k-1}\approx y_k$ and consequentially the objective minimized at each step becomes

-where $(AW_k)^{\dagger}$ is the Monroe-Penrose pseudoinverse and $0.5<q<1$, that ensures $0<p<1$. \\ In every step $k$ the solution $y_k$ satisfies exactly\footnote{Up to machine precision.}, i.e $\epsilon_1=0$, the constraints (\ref{eq2.5}).
+showing that the successive minimization of the weighted $\ell^2$-norm leads to the minimization of the norm $\ell^{2-2q}$.
+The further requirement that $0<2-2q<1$ leads to the constraint $0.5<q<1$.\\ At every step $k$, the solution $y_k$ satisfies exactly\footnote{Up to machine precision.}, i.e $\epsilon_1=0$, the constraints (\ref{eq2.5}).
 Since the full rule has a known integration error, we accept the same order of error from the empirical rule.
-Moreover, we expect that this relaxation of constraints (\ref{eq1.6}) into (\ref{eq2.5}) provides a solution with a smaller number of nonzero entries.\\ This idea is implemented through the so-called Tikhonov regularization, which consists in changing the objective function (\ref{eq2.6}) into
+Moreover, we expect that this relaxation of constraints (\ref{eq1.6}) into (\ref{eq2.5}) provides a solution with a smaller number of nonzero entries.\\ This idea is implemented through regularization, which consists in changing the objective function (\ref{eq2.6}) into

-where $\lambda\in\mathbb{R}^{+}$.
-The parameter $\lambda$ can be adjusted so as to prioritize sparsity over accuracy (for $\lambda\gg1$) or vice-versa.\\ In \cite{p5} it is also presented how to adapt \verb|FOCUSS| in order to solve (\ref{eq2.7}): at every iteration we have to compute the $k$ iterate solution $y_{k+1}$ as
+where $\lambda\in\mathbb{R}^{+}$ is a parameter that can be adjusted so as to prioritize sparsity over accuracy (for $\lambda\gg1$) or vice-versa.
+Note that for $p=2$ this is the well known Tikhonov regularization.\\ The corresponding iterative scheme for the minimization of the regularized problem, as presented in \cite{p5}, is:

 For the remainder of this paper, we assume that at each iteration the solution $y_k$ satisfies (\ref{eq2.5}).
-In the next subsection we discuss how to modify the algorithm in this sense and in particular we will show how to get a solution for which the $\ell^2$-norm of the residual is exactly equal to $\epsilon_1$.\\
+In the next subsection we discuss how to modify the algorithm so that this assumption is always verified and in particular we will show how to get a solution for which the $\ell^2$-norm of the residual is exactly equal to $\epsilon_1$.\\